 Today’s tip is helpful for users who want to ensure that their newly digitized string is created on a plane.
 The plane we digitize on does not have to be vertical or horizontal either, but can be in any orientation.

 First, create a plane using three points on the pit, by selecting Planes > Inclined > Plane through 3 points.

 Next, invoke the digitizer and create points using the mouse.
 The points created will snap to the plane.

 This is what the digitized points will look like at the cursor location.

 If the digitized points need to be moved around on the plane, just ensure that the plane you created is saved and active.
 You can make the plane active by double clicking on it.
 Check out Part 1 of the Planes series for how to save a plane.

 Now use Edit > Point > Move to drag the point around.
 The point will stay constrained to the plane.

-Watch this space for Part 3: Rotating Data on a Plane
+Read the next blog post in this series – Part 3: Rotating Data on a Plane.